eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 belong to the same User.
 This can be done in different ways, including (but not necessarily limited to):

-- **Session-Based Binding**: A Relying Party may assume that attributes presented in a single presentation response are belonging to the same User.
+- **Presentation-Based Binding**: A Relying Party may assume that attributes presented in a single presentation response are belonging to the same User.
 However, this means that the Relying Party trusts that the Wallet Unit is not hacked or fraudulent.
 In some high-security use cases, such trust may not be